Starting Monday, May 10, 2021, Northern will be a “mask optional” environment. Social distancing restrictions will also be lifted.

 - Level 2 requires face coverings in all public areas of academic buildings on campus (including classrooms, hallways, and common areas), along with other indoor areas where 30 or more individuals frequently congregate or interact in a setting not conducive to maintaining CDC-recommended physical distancing.

 - Level 3 requires face coverings in all public indoor spaces on campus.
-This level was implemented campuswide on July 28, 2020.

 - Level 4 requires face coverings in all public indoor and outdoor areas of campus.